 ALLEN SCHOOL OF HEALTH SCIENCES notifies the student and PLUS borrower of post-withdrawal disbursements not credited to the student's account and of the procedures for requesting the un-disbursed funds in writing.
-If the fund has to be cancelled or reduced, the borrower must request so within 14 days from the receipt of such notification from the Bursar's Office or Financial Aid Office.
+If the fund has to be cancelled or reduced, the borrower must request so within 14 days from the receipt of such notification from the Bursar's Office.